HackUPC26/SafeHaven_v1/README.md

 # SafeHaven v1

-SafeHaven is a covert personal-safety stack.
+SafeHaven is a covert personal-safety app.
 A native iPhone sender, disguised as a weather app, streams a live incident to a trusted contact through a server-mediated WebSocket relay.

+We wanted for people who find themselves in dangerous scenarios, to have a way to covertly stream their live video, audio and location.
+SafeHaven achieves this through it's UI disguise which carries no video feed on victim's side so it remains covert, while detecting codewords to trigger the incident streaming to a trusted contact!

 The current v1 architecture is: